MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

  **To create a target application to store the Secure Channel SSL certificate**

-1. Verify that you're logged on to Office 365 as a global administrator.
+1. Verify that you're logged on to Microsoft 365 as a global administrator.

-2. In the SharePoint Online Administration Center, in the navigation pane, choose **secure store**.
+2. In the SharePoint Online Administration Center, in the navigation pane, select **secure store**.

-3. On the **Edit** tab, choose **New**.
+3. On the **Edit** tab, select **New**.

 4. In the **Target Application Settings** section, do the following:

-1. In the **Target Application ID** box, type the name (which will be the ID) that you want to use for the target application—for example, we recommend that you name it **SecureChannelTargetApplication**.
+1. In the **Target Application ID** box, enter the name (which will be the ID) that you want to use for the target application—for example, we recommend that you name it **SecureChannelTargetApplication**.
 Do not use spaces in this name.

     > [!NOTE]
     > You create the ID in this step—you do not receive the ID from elsewhere.
 This ID is a unique target application name that cannot be changed.